neutralboy/blog-hexo/_posts/medicine-being-taught-is-changing-disruptors-are-finally-here.md

 layout: blog
 title: How medicine is being taught is changing.
 Disruptors are finally here
 date: 2021-12-18 21:40:49
-tags: Healthcare, Medical, Medical Student, Disruption
+tags: Healthcare, Medical, Medical Student, Disruption, Marrow, Prepladder, Whietarmy
 description: Healthcare education is undergoing a massive change right now.
 Players such as PrepLadder, Marrow and Whitearmy are here to stay for a reason.
 level: Opinion
 ---